Secondary Wounding – Surviving The Stigma Of Scoliosis The pain of scoliosis is further exacerbated by insensitive & hurtful behavior of people

 Family Buried Their Head In The Sand

 When he told my Godmother (who according to the whole godparent thing is supposed to help out since my mother was dead) just brushed my back issue with ah, my friend too wears a brace for her back.
-Once when I met her on way to the hospital alone, she just said okay bye, did not bother to enquire how I was or what was happening.
+Once when I met her on the way to the hospital alone, she just said okay bye, and did not bother to enquire how I was or what was happening.

 Not once did she bother to ask about my back or what treatment was going on.
 She was just too busy cooking for the priests of her parish.
 I now realize that she was desperate for recognition and praise from the world.
 Children and godchildren be damned.